John Caccavale, Ph.D.,ABMP

 inclusion into primary behavioral healthcare.
 Dr. Caccavale serves on a number of professional boards including the American Board of Medical Psychology,

 the National Institute of Behavioral Health Quality and the American Board of Behavioral health Practice.
-He is the Chair of the Behavioral Health Committee of
+He is the past Chair of the Behavioral Health Committee of

 Orange County Medical Reserve Corp.
 He has published numerous articles and book reviews on a wide array of subjects but, in recent years, has confined his

 writings to the current issues facing the profession.
 His latest book, Medical Psychology Practice and Policy Perspectives, was published in 2014.
 Dr. Caccavale is a strong advocate for doctoral level psychology practice and, although he is a trained psychopharmacologist, he

 advocates for psychotherapy as a first line treatment for behavioral disorders.
 Dr. Caccavale is the 2011 recipient of the Cummings Foundation PSYCHE Award.

 Its prestigious roster of 14 recipients, along with its $50,000 prize, render it the highest award in mental health.